Starignus/PythonPractise/Week1/Python/Python_week1.md

 $ chmod u+x example_for_loop.py
 $ ./example_for_loop.py
 ```
-Here we are importing the [Numpy library](http://www.numpy.org/)
+Here we are importing the [Numpy library](http://www.numpy.org/).
-that is the fundamental package for scientific computing with Python.
-We are adding a short alias to the library to call its methods, in this case the value of Pi.
+That is the fundamental package for scientific computing with Python.
+We are adding a short alias to the library to call its methods, in this case, the value of Pi.

 ##### Functions

-A function is a block of organized, reusable code that is used to perform a single, related action.
+A function is a block of organised, reusable code that is used to perform a single, related action.
 Functions provide better modularity for your application and a high degree of code reusing.

 Now, let's make a function that can be used in the for loop example.